daniel-niknam/daniel-niknam.github.io/_posts/2024-05-07-hello-world.md

 My blogging journey has had its ups and downs.
 Sometimes ideas flow easily, and other times, it's like pulling teeth to write even a single sentence.
 But I've learned that the important thing isn't just the words I write, but the journey I take while writing them.
 I want to start again and share my thoughts and thinking.

 Coming back to blogging feels like catching up with an old friend.
 It's a chance to share what I've learned in my years of coding and leadership, talk about the tough stuff, and celebrate the wins.

+Well, my goal is to keep it casual so I don't have to put a lot of pressure on myself.

+Cheers 🍻 ❤️